stepan-mitkin/drakonhub/README.md

 # DrakonHub

-The source code for the web-based **DrakonHub** diagram editor.
+Here, you can find the source code and releases for the web-based **DrakonHub** diagram editor.

 To get the desktop version of **DrakonHub**, go to https://github.com/stepan-mitkin/drakonhub_desktop

-DrakonHub server runs on [tarantool 1.10](https://www.tarantool.io) and requires Linux.
+DrakonHub server runs on [tarantool 2](https://www.tarantool.io) and requires Linux.

 DrakonHub is written in DRAKON-JavaScript and DRAKON-Lua.